 Cost-Effectiveness Analysis

 Due to the fact that Dexamethasone is not recommended for non-intubated patients and Remdesivir is a drug that has shown more efficacy in less critical states, the simulated population was divided into two cohorts: patients who were hospitalized without intubation and patients who were hospitalized and intubated.
-We carry out a cost-effectiveness analysis for the following strategies: Treat with Remdesivir, Treat with Remdesivir and Baricitinib and no treatment for a cohort of hospitalized patients, not intubated.
-For intubated patients the strategies are: Treat with Dexamethasone and no treatment.
-Incremental Cost-Effectiveness Ratio (ICER), is incorporated to determine the best strategy for each cohort.
+We carry out a cost-effectiveness analysis for the following strategies: Treat with Remdesivir, Treat with Remdesivir and Baricitinib and No treatment for the cohort of hospitalized patients, not intubated.
+For intubated patients the strategies are: Treat with Dexamethasone and No treatment.
+The Incremental Cost-Effectiveness Ratio (ICER), is incorporated to determine the best strategy for each cohort.
 All costs are reported in 2021 Mexican pesos and health outcomes and costs are discounted at a 5% determined by the Mexican Health Supplies Evaluation Guide19.

 Health Outcomes